James-McDermott/Rails-learning-project/README.md

-# Ruby on Rails Tutorial sample application
+# Ruby on Rails sample application

+A micropost site built to get familiar with Ruby on Rails.

+Includes functionality to create an account, follow/unfollow other users, and to make posts with/without image attachments

+## Tutorial used

 This is the sample application for
 [*Ruby on Rails Tutorial: